diamondmyracle/HW1/README.md

 - help with implementing the while loop for listings.php
 - some help with running SQL queries (in the beginning when we were more unfamiliar with them)

+With regard specifically to HW3:
+- Some general debugging
+- Understanding REST APIs
+- Implementation of a RESTful API
+- Fetch requests
+- React code

 ## HW3 - Frontend

 Postman Request Formation Tutorial (Professor Zimmeck + TA's should have access to the doc):